Beardfish

 The beardfishes consist of a single extant genus, Polymixia, of deep-sea marine ray-finned fish named for their pair of long hyoid barbels.
 They are classified in their own order Polymixiiformes /pɒliˈmɪksi.ᵻfɔːrmiːz/.
 But as Nelson says, "few groups have been shifted back and forth as frequently as this one, and they were recently added to Paracanthoptergii".
 For instance, they have previously been classified as belonging to the Beryciformes, and are presently considered either paracanthopterygians or the sister group to acanthopterygians.
 They are of little economic importance.

 They are found in tropical and subtropical waters of the Atlantic, Indian and western Pacific Ocean.
 They are bottom-dwelling fish, found down to about 800 m depth.
 Most are relatively small fish, although one species, Polymixia berndti, is over 40 cm in length.

 The earliest body fossils are from the Late Cenomanian of Lebanon, of the genus Pycnosteroides.
 However, tentative earlier records are known from distinctive fossil otoliths from the Early Cretaceous (Albian) of Texas, USA.
 Many different fossil families and genera are known from the Late Cretaceous and early Cenozoic, in contrast to the relatively few surviving species in a single genus.
+Maastrichtian-aged fossils of the genus Elnorichthys indicate that some Cretaceous beardifsh even inhabited freshwater habitats.
 Extant beardfish can thus be considered "living fossils".